BBotond03/SkinCancerDetection/README.md

 The main notebook includes data preprocessing steps, which involve splitting the dataset into training, validation, and test subsets.

 ## Models
-Our best model for the problem is contained in the main_transfer_3.ipynb notebook.
+Our best model for the problem is contained in the main.ipynb notebook.